Last modified: 2006-12-02 by

 After 1995, all the Flemish provinces were required to adopt a flag.
 Walloon Brabant adopted its flag in 1995.

-All the banners of arms of the provinces, except Flemish Brabant and Walloon Brabant, but including Brabant, have been in use since the end of the 19th century, with proportions either 1:1 (square) or 2:3 (rectangle).
+All the banners of arms of the provinces, except Flemish Brabat and Walloon Brabant, but including Brabant, have been in use since the end of the XIXth century, with proportion either 1:1 (square) or 2:3 (rectangle).

 Therefore, there are three categories of provincial flags: